 Be As Flexible As Possible

-In the context of remote working, and especially during a stressful crisis, it is important to embrace flexibility.
+In the context of remote working, and especially during a stressful crisis, it is important to embrace flexible working hours.
 Everyone on your team has unique life circumstances.
 Some of your employees may need to take care of loved ones and others may need to take on additional jobs for financial support.
 It is more important than ever for you to offer your team as much flexibility as you can.
-This can be through eliminating or adapting an employee’s tasks or by offering them the option to work fewer or odd hours.
+This can be through eliminating or adapting an employee’s tasks or by offering flexible working hours.

 Communicate with Your Team Frequently